What is a geopark?

 Geopark membership can be applied for from the UNESCO.
 Every year UNESCO decide on accepting a new Geopark.
 The application process takes approximately two years.
 Following acceptance to the Geopark Network, developing the area is continuous, long-term work.
 The Geopark Network evaluates the operations of every Geopark every four years.
 If there has not been any development, the UGGp status can be lost.
 In this way the network ensures the functionality of geoparks and the quality of the geopark brand.

 UNESCO Global Geoparks and International Geopark Networks EGN and GGN

 The European Geopark Network EGN was founded in 2000.
 Its main goal is to help its members create sustainable local development with geotourism that utilises the geological heritage of the area.
 Read more about EGN here

 The Geoparks of Europe also belong to the Global Geoparks Network (GGN).
 This network also operates under the UNESCO.
 Read more about GGN here

-The number of sites in the UNESCO Global Geoparks is 169 in 44 countries.
-There are three UNESCO Global Geoparks in Finland: Saimaa UGGp, Rokua UGGp and Lauhanvuori-Hämeenkangas UGGp.
+The number of sites in the UNESCO Global Geoparks is 177 in 46 countries.
+There are four UNESCO Global Geoparks in Finland: Saimaa UGGp, Rokua UGGp, Lauhanvuori-Hämeenkangas UGGp and Salpausselkä UGGp.
 You can find the list of all UNESCO Global Geoparks here